-- Hot folder: Auto-import from a Hot folder is not available. - Uniquing: You cannot set individual images to use unique settings. - Greeting cards: There is no option to automatically generate greeting cards.
+- Uniquing: You cannot set individual images to use unique settings.

+- Greeting cards: There is no option to automatically generate greeting cards.

-• Filters/Effects: Some effects or filters from PhotoKey are not yet implemented, including:
+- Filters/Effects: Some effects or filters from PhotoKey are not yet implemented, including:

 - Shadow cast

 - Red eye

 - Auto color

 - Auto levels

 - Auto contrast

 - Auto skin tones

 - Vibrance

 - Defocus

 - Diffuse

-- · Half tone (incl. color)
+- Half tone (incl. color)

 - Three strip color

 - Focus blur

 - Soft focus

 - Send Email: Direct email export is not available.
 You will need to export to your hard drive, then email the images.

 - Upload to FTP: Direct FTP upload is not available.
 You will need to export to your hard drive, then upload the images.